akashxp95/Daily-Learning-Log/README.md

 ---

+### 🗓️ Day 2 — [2025-10-18]
+- Started my Daily Learning Log project 🧩
+- Learned what GitHub LICENSE files are and why they matter
+- Practicing daily commits to stay consistent 💪

+---
 *(I’ll keep updating this file as I learn new stuff — small steps every day lead to big results 🚀)*

 ---